Tart Cherry Lime Granita is an easy summer frozen dessert for beautiful hot days. It makes your taste buds happy and your mouth pucker.

 Before you plop your sour cherries into your food processor or blender, you're going to need to pit them.
 There are a few different ways to go about this.
 If you don't already have one, I recommend investing in a good cherry pitter.
 They're great for cherries and can be used for foods like olives as well.

 If you'd like to take a different route, you can pit your cherries for your tart cherry ice the old-fashioned way.
-Get ready to sit down, grab a bowl and a toothpick and turn up some music -- pitting cherries is fun and simple once you get the hang of it.
-After rinsing and de-stemming your cherries, simply insert a toothpick into the stem end of your cherry.
-When you hit the pit, twist the toothpick around the pit and then pop it out.
-Voila!
-You've just pitted your first cherry.
+Get ready to sit down, grab a bowl and a toothpick or chopstick and turn up some music – pitting cherries the old fashioned way is fun and simple once you get the hang of it.

-Many sour cherries come frozen and already pitted.
-They have a very short season in the summer so it's nice to keep a bag in your freezer for use throughout the warm months, and even into the holidays when you want to make a sour cherry pie.
-For this tart cherry lime granita I like to order them from Frisk Farms and you can call the number here.
-Or you can order from Frank Farm online.
+Often sour cherries come frozen and already pitted.
+They have a very short season in the summer so I always freeze some during peak ripeness to be able to use all year along, even into the holidays when you want to make a sour cherry pie.

-Other homemade recipes for summer besides this tart cherry lime granita:
+Other homemade recipes for summer:

 Mandarins Frozen Smoothie Pops